YoussefHenna/blank-se-sprints/README.md

 ### Client

-Exceute in terminal while in project directory
+Execute in terminal while in project directory

 ```
 cd client